-Makenzie: Well I just graduated college, so I was taking a trip to Europe.
+Makenzie: Well I just graduated from college, so I was taking a trip to Europe.
 Toward the last leg of my trip I started traveling solo, and about 3 days before I was supposed to return home to Los Angeles, I felt sick.

 Leanne (mom): I had been talking with Makenzie every few days saying, “Where are you today?” as a mom would do.
-She had called me saying she was leaving Brussels and going to London because she wanted to travel on her own, but she didn’t
+She had called me saying she was leaving Brussels and going to London because she wanted to travel on her own, but she didn’t feel that well.

 Makenzie: My symptoms started getting worse, so I stopped at the border and called an ambulance to go to a hospital.
 They only spoke French in that hospital, so we were communicating solely through Google Translate.

 Leanne (mom): I received a phone call on my cell phone from France.
 The lady only spoke French, and I said, “English, please?”